 “Every spouse has an obligation to provide support for themselves and for the other spouse, in accordance with need, to the extent that they are capable of doing so.”

-The FLA determines entitlement to spousal support, through the consideration of many factors (s.
-33(9)), and an appropriate spousal support order should recognise the situations of both spouses (s.
+The FLA determines entitlement to spousal support, through the inspection of many factors (s.
+33(9)), and an appropriate spousal support system should recognise the situations of both spouses (s.
 33(8)), including:

-Under the FLA, the obligation to provide support for a spouse exists without regard to the conduct of either spouse.
-In determining the amount of support, however, the FLA states that the court may consider conduct that is so unconscionable as to constitute an obvious and gross repudiation of the relationship.
-In rare cases this could affect a support order.
+Under the FLA, the obligation to pay support for a spouse exists without regard to the conduct of either spouse.
+In determining the maximum amount of support, however, the FLA states that the court may consider conduct that is so unconscionable as to constitute an obvious and gross repudiation of the relationship.
+In rare cases this could affect spousal support orders.

 The FLA also sets out provisions that can be included by the court when making either an interim or final support order.

-Spousal support is a comprehensive calculation, and like entitlement, involves many different financial factors unique to each case.
+Spousal support in Ontario is a comprehensive calculation, and like entitlement, involves many different financial factors unique to each case.

 If, and only if, the court determines that the claimant is entitled to spousal support on at least one ground, the next step is how much (the “quantum”) and for how long support is to be payable (the “duration”).

-Generally speaking, a court and/or your lawyers will rely on the Spousal Support Advisory Guidelines (SSAGs) to help determine spousal support for both separation agreements or court orders.
-It is important to keep in mind that the SSAGs are not law.
+Basically, a court and/or your lawyers will rely on the Spousal Support Advisory Guidelines (SSAGs) to help determine spousal support for both separation agreements or court orders.
+It is important to keep in mind that the SSAGs are not legal.
 Rather, they are a useful tool used by the courts and your lawyers.

 The courts have the discretion to make an order outside the parameters of the SSAGs and are not bound by them.
 The SSAGs are only assistive to the court, although they are used more and more by the judiciary to guide decisions on this subject as time passes.